 Healthcare and medical

-Setting the standard for Continuing Professional Development (CPD) across regulated and emerging healthcare professions
+The Australian Institute of CPD Standards (AIcpdS) is setting the standard for Continuing Professional Development (CPD) across nationally regulated and self-regulated healthcare professions.

 CPD is a cornerstone of quality and safety in the way care is delivered in Australia.
 It ensures practitioners maintain up-to-date knowledge, skills, and professional behaviours to continue delivering safe, evidence-based care.

-The Australian Institute of CPD Standards (AIcpdS) works to harmonise and uphold high-quality CPD accreditation and verification processes across regulated and non-regulated health professions, aligning with national frameworks, professional codes, and evolving regulatory expectations.
+AIcpdS works to harmonise and uphold high-quality CPD accreditation and verification processes aligning with national frameworks, professional codes, and evolving regulatory expectations.

 National regulation of CPD